ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 * 127 Videos
 * 200+ Blogs

 I'm probably forgetting a bunch of stuff, too, but you get the idea.
 And I'm so proud to have helped work on all if it.

-With that, here's a small sample of the work I've done at Bak USA.
+With that, **here's a small sample of the content I created at Bak USA**.
 Thanks for checking it out!

 ### Videos